yongxinlyu/yongxinlyu.github.io/_posts/2025-10-14-perovskite-diy-model.md

 The final version was my attempt to upgrade the origami perovskite model.
 I wanted something modular, where the octahedra could be assembled and disassembled quickly and freely — a hands-on kit for exploring different connectivity in perovskites.

-Thanks to my cousin [Zefang](https://zefangli.github.io), who's doing his PhD in 3D printing (and my unofficial 3D-printing consultant) who helped me bring this idea to life during one of our brainstorming sessions.
+Thanks to my cousin [Zefang](https://zefangli.github.io), who’s pursuing a PhD in 3D printing (and also serves as my unofficial 3D-printing consultant) for helping me bring this idea to life during one of our brainstorming sessions.

 **Difficulty:** ★★★ (Advanced)